Spotted Dove

 1-2 eggs

 Spotted doves are monogamous breeders.
 This means that both the male and the female have only one partner.
 They breed throughout the year, with most activity being from September to December.
 A male will perform a display flight, a steep rising flight accompanied by loud wing-clapping.
 When he gets to about 30 or 40 m in the air, he spreads his wings and tail and glides back down to a perch.
 He will also walk in front of a female, fluffing up the black and white patch on his neck, while bowing his head up and down.
 The adults build the nest together in a bush or tree, near an open area.
 The nest is a platform of loosely combined twigs, grasses, and roots.
 1 or 2 slightly glossy white eggs are laid.
 Incubation is for around 14 to 16 days, by both parents.
-The altricial chicks are covered sparsely with pale down.
+The altricial chicks are covered sparsely with pale down when they hatch.
 For the first week, their parents look after them continuously.
 Young fledge when they are about 2 weeks old, and their parents immediately begin a new clutch.

 Population